• Skip to primary navigation

 There’s one main Christmas market in Mainz by the cathedral, and that’s the one I recommend visiting.
 However, in this guide I’ll go over all of the Christmas markets in Mainz, Germany so you know what to expect during your visit.

-3 What to Expect at the Mainz Christmas Market
+Stalls at the Mainz Christmas market

-Hours: Sunday through Thursday 11am – 8:30pm; Friday and Saturday 11am – 9pm
+⏰ Hours: Sunday to Thursday 11am – 8:30pm; Friday and Saturday 11am – 9pm (closes at 7pm on December 23rd)

 The Mainz Christmas market is unlike any other I’ve visited so far in Germany.
 The main market can be found beneath the shadow of the 1,000-year-old cathedral.
 The market dates back to 1788 and is one of the more traditional ones you’ll find in the area.